insolor/async-tkinter-loop/README.md

 async_mainloop(root)
 ```

-More practical example, download an image from internet with [`aiohttp`](https://github.com/aio-libs/aiohttp) and display it in the tkinter window:
+A more practical example, downloading an image from the Internet with [aiohttp](https://github.com/aio-libs/aiohttp) and displaying it in the Tkinter window:

 ```python
 import tkinter as tk